 Students with an ID have the same issue.
 Too much time has been spent drilling students on isolated skills written in their IEPs, and not enough time spent studying academic topics.
 They need more non-fiction, and it needs to be high quality nonfiction curriculum that was designed to meet their need to learn as much as possible while addressing standards and IEP goals.
 They need to move through topics and academic units just like general education students do.

 All of our curriculum addresses this major issue facing students with an ID.
-A good way to be introduced to our curriculum is by entering our giveaway that we have going on through the month of March.
-Each Friday we are going to give away a subscription to our Current Events Curriculum.
+A good way to be introduced to our curriculum is by checking out our free units.
 Students and Teachers LOVE it.